 The global outbreak of COVID-19 pandemic has inevitably impacted all trades in Singapore and the rest of the world.
-The Singapore Government has gradually implemented a series of measures to reduce and slow the transmission of the virus; and various financing support have also been introduced to help Singapore businesses.
+In addition to the Delta variant of the COVID-19 virus, a potentially more contagious variant, which has since been termed the Omicron variant, has emerged.
+The Singapore Government implemented a series of measures to reduce and slow the transmission of the virus; and various financing support have also been introduced to help Singapore businesses.
 Necessary safety measurements have been implemented at our construction sites, commercial and industrial buildings to ensure the wellbeing of our employees, our tenants and visitors to our properties.
 The Group is actively monitoring the impact of the pandemic outbreak.

 The Group endeavours to continually improve our sustainability practices as we progress.
 We welcome feedback from our stakeholders.
-Please send your feedback to goodland@goodlandgroup.com.sg.
+Please send your feedback to goodland@goodlandgroup.com.sq.